freeekanayaka/raft/README.md

 [himself](https://github.com/canonical/raft/commits?author=freeekanayaka) while
 working at Canonical.

-It is a **fully compatible drop-in replacement** of Canonical's version, at least up to v0.18.0.
+It is a **fully compatible drop-in replacement** of Canonical's version, at up to v0.18.1.

 License
 -------